caboodle-tech/node-simple-server/README.md

     }
 }

+// A bare minimum callback to handle all websocket messages from the frontend. function websocketCallback(messageObject, pageId) {
+    // Interpret and do what you need to with the message: const datatype = messageObject.type
+    const data = messageObject.data;
+    console.log(`Received ${datatype} data from page ${pageId}: ${data}`)

+    // Respond to the page that sent the message if you like:
+    Server.message(pageId, 'Messaged received!');
+}

+Server.addWebsocketCallback('.*', websocketCallback);

-// Build a bare minimum watcher options object. const watcherOptions = {
+// A bare minimum watcher options object; use for development, omit for production. const watcherOptions = {
     events: {
         all: watcherCallback, // Just send everything to a single function.
     },
 };

+// Start the server.
+Server.start();

-// Watch the current directory for changes.
+// Watch the current directory for changes; use for development, omit for production.
 Server.watch(websiteRoot, watcherOptions);
 ```